-Key findings for Methane: In 2020, Zeppelin saw a record year to year increase of 15.7 ppb since 2019 to reach a record level of 1968.7 ppb.
-At Birkenes the annual mean value in 2020 was 1975.2 ppb, 14.0 pbb higher than previous year, also a significant increase.
+Key findings for Methane: In 2021, the annual average methane concentration at Zeppelin increased by 12.7 ppb from previous year and reached a record level of 1981.4 ppb.
+At Birkenes the annual mean value in 2021 was 1991.7 ppb, 16.4 pbb higher than previous year.
+This is the highest increase that is registered at this station.
 These strong increase in methane concentrations are of great concern as the processes behind it are not well constrained and can be due to climate feedback emission processes.

 Methane (CH4) is the second most important greenhouse gas from human activity after CO2.
-The IPCC reported a radiative forcing is 0.54 W m-2 since 1750 and up to 2019 (IPCC, 2021a).
-Etminan et al. (2016) presented revised forcing estimates for all main greenhouse gases, and for CH4 this resulted in 25% stronger forcing than given in the IPCC Fifth Assessment Report, and the updates are taken into account in AR6 (IPCC 2021a).
+The IPCC has reported a radiative forcing of 0.54 W m-2 since 1750 and up to 2019 (IPCC, 2021).
+Etminan et al. (2016) presented revised forcing estimates for all main greenhouse gases, and for CH4 this resulted in 25% stronger forcing than given in the IPCC Fifth Assessment Report, and the updates are taken into account in AR6 (IPCC 2021).

 In addition to being a dominant greenhouse gas, methane also plays central role in atmospheric chemistry.
-The atmospheric lifetime of methane is 11.8 years (IPCC 2021a), when indirect effects are included, as explained in section 1.4, for the direct effects ca 9-10 years.
+The atmospheric lifetime10 of methane is 11.8 years (IPCC 2021), when indirect effects are included, as explained in Section 1.4.
+Excluding indirect effects, the lifetime is ca 9-10 years.

-The average $CH_4$ concentration in the atmosphere is determined by a balance between emission from the various sources and reaction and removal by free hydroxyl radicals (OH) to produce water and $CO_2$ .
-A small fraction is also removed by surface deposition and reaction CI.
-Since the reaction with OH also represents a significant loss path for the OH itself, additional $CH_4$ emission will consume additional OH thereby increasing its own lifetime, implying further increases in atmospheric $CH_4$ concentrations (and in those of all other compounds significantly removed by OH, i.e. most VOCs) (Isaksen and Hov, 1987; Prather et al., 2001).
+The average CH4 concentration in the atmosphere is determined by a balance between emission from the various sources and reaction and removal by free hydroxyl radicals (OH) to eventually produce water and CO2.
+A small fraction is also removed by surface deposition and reaction with Cl.
+Since the reaction with OH also represents a significant loss path for the OH itself, additional CH4 emission will consume additional OH and thereby increasing its own lifetime, implying further increases in atmospheric CH4 concentrations (and in those of all other compounds significantly removed by OH, i.e. most VOCs) (Isaksen and Hov, 1987; Prather et al., 2001), i.e. a positive feedback.

-The concentration of $CH_4$ was, after a strong increase during the $20^{th}$ century, relatively stable over the period 1998-2006 (Dalsøren et al, 2016).
+The concentration of CH_4 was, after a strong increase during the 20^{th} century, relatively stable over the period 1998-2006 (Dalsøren et al., 2016).
 The global average change was close to zero for this period, also at Zeppelin.
-Since 2005 a strong increase in the $CH_4$ levels is evident from our observations both at Zeppelin and Birkenes as well as observations at other sites, and in the global mean (WMO, 2020).
+Since 2005 a strong increase in the CH_4 levels is evident from our observations both at Zeppelin and Birkenes as well as observations at other sites, and in the global mean (WMO, 2021).